hdgarrood/hdgarrood.github.io/_posts/2015-12-10-when-to-use-the-purescript-ffi.md

 better judge of how it should be spent than you.

 So.
-I know the FFI is easy to use, and very attractive for certain problems, particularly when it's a hard to work out how to give things types in PureScript.
+I know the FFI is easy to use, and very attractive for certain problems, particularly when it's difficult to work out how to give things types in PureScript.
 But when you feel like you want to use it, I would like to ask you to consider the following: